 There was one childhood rite of passage that I just couldn’t master, however, and it irked the neighborhood kids something fierce: I could not ride a bike.

 Disappointed, my mom complained to my eye doctor who just laughed and told her that kids with double vision won’t ride bikes because it’s visually terrifying.
-He said, “she can’t even tell where the curb is!”
+He said:

 With that disturbing knowledge, my mom didn’t mind so much that the bike sat in the garage for years.